d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 To illustrate this concept, we first create a new matrix `z` with the same shape as another `y`, using `zeros_like` to allocate a block of $0$ entries.
+:end_tab:

+:begin_tab:`pytorch`
+Typically, we will want to perform these updates *in place*.
+Second, we might point at the same parameters from multiple variables.
+If we do not update in place, other references will still point to the old memory location, making it possible for parts of our code to inadvertently reference stale parameters.

+Fortunately, performing in-place operations in PyTorch is easy.
+We can assign the result of an operation to a previously allocated array with slice notation, e.g., `y[:] = <expression>`.
+To illustrate this concept, we first create a new matrix `z` with the same shape as another `y`, using `zeros_like` to allocate a block of $0$ entries.
+:end_tab:

+:begin_tab:`tensorflow`
+Because TensorFlow `Tensors` are immutable and gradients do not flow through `Variable` assignments, TensorFlow does not provide an explicit way to run an individual operation in-place.

+However, TensorFlow provides the `tf.function` decorator to wrap computation inside of a TensorFlow graph that gets compiled and optimized before running.
+This allows TensorFlow to prune unused values, and to re-use prior allocations that are no longer needed.
+This minimizes the memory overhead of TensorFlow computations.

+:end_tab:

 ```{.python .input}
 z = np.zeros_like(y)